 The monument to the 3rd Pennsylvania Volunteer Cavalry Regiment is east of Gettysburg on the East Cavalry Battlefield near Cavalry Field Road.
 It was dedicated in 1890 by the Commonwealth of Pennsylvania.
 (East Cavalry Battlefield – south end tour map)

-The 3rd Pennsylvania Cavalry was commanded at the Battle of Gettysburg by Lieutenant Colonel Edward S. Jones.
+Lieutenant Colonel Edward S. Jones commanded the 3rd Pennsylvania Cavalry at the Battle of Gettysburg while its colonel, John McIntosh, commanded the brigade as senior colonel.
 It brought 394 men to the field, losing 15 wounded and 6 missing.

 |Captain William E. Miller of Company H was awarded the Medal of Honor for his actions on July 3rd when he “Without orders, led a charge of his squadron upon the flank of the enemy, checked his attack, and cut off and dispersed the rear of this column.”|